fanurchroniken/questmas/COOLIFY_DEPLOYMENT.md

 - They will be embedded in the built JavaScript bundle during the Docker build
 - The Dockerfile is configured to accept these as build arguments
 - Make sure these are the **production** Supabase credentials
-- Never commit these values to your repository
+- **NEVER commit these values to your repository** - They must only be set in Coolify
+- Verify `.env` files are in `.gitignore` (they should be)
+- Use actual values from your Supabase dashboard, not the placeholders above

 **Coolify Configuration**:
 - Coolify should automatically pass environment variables to the Docker build